hashie/hashie/README.md

 my_gem.dependencies.class #=> MyGem
 ```

-### How does a Mash handle key types which cannot be symbolized?
+### How does Mash handle key types which cannot be symbolized?

 Mash preserves keys which cannot be converted *directly* to both a string and a symbol, such as numeric keys.
 Since Mash is conceived to provide psuedo-object functionality, handling keys which cannot represent a method call falls outside its scope of value.